 Regulation of Legal Services

-In Northern Ireland, Oracle Solicitors is regulated by the Law Society of Northern Ireland.
+In Northern Ireland, Oracle Solicitors is the trading name of Oracle Solicitors Belfast Ltd, Company No NI685454, and is regulated by the Law Society of Northern Ireland.

 Our Complaints Procedure

 If they have not already done so, we ask our clients to let us know the full nature of the problem.

 Our Complaints Handling Representative will write to the client acknowledging their complaint within five working days.
 In this letter, we shall confirm what happens next.